Ciriosss/mongoDB2.0/README.md

 # mongoDB2.0

-This my projcet consists if an exchange platform, where it is possible to buy and sell bitcoins.
+This my projcet consists in an exchange platform, where it is possible to buy and sell bitcoins.

 I tried to reproduce as much as possible the operation of a real order book.